Antenatal Referrals and Contact Information

 A GP referral is required for all women booking in at Peninsula Health.

-9784 2626 for GPs who have a clinical concern about a patient you are referring (Antenatal Clinic)
+• (03) 9784 2626 For GPs who have a clinical concern about a patient you are referring (Antenatal Clinic)

-9784 2643 for women who want to enquire if their booking referral has been received
+• (03) 9784 2600 For women who wish to enquire about their booking referral and/or if it has been received

 1. Refer Early (before 12 weeks if possible)